llmhyy/microbat/README.md

 ## Run with Belief Propagation

 Microbat can now debug using belief prapagation technique.
 To know more about the belief propgation technique, please refer to the [Git Wiki](https://github.com/llmhyy/microbat/wiki/Debuggin-On-Belief-Propagation) for step-by-step guildline on how to run it.

+## Run with Stepwise Propagation

+Microbat can now debug using stepwise propagation.
+To know more about the stepwise propagation, please refer to the [Git Wiki](https://github.com/llmhyy/microbat/wiki/Debugging-on-Stepwise-Propagation) for step-by-step guildline on how to run it.